ARRIVALS AND

 If I don’t ride every day, do I pay for the bike rental even when I’m not using it?

 The bike rental starts when you receive the bike for your first day of riding and ends when you return it after your last ride.
-The bike rental rate applies for this entire period whether you choose to ride or not, as the bike is at your disposal.
+The bike rental rate applies for this entire period whether you choose to ride or not, because it is set up and held for you as part of your package.

 What happens if the bike is damaged while it is assigned to me?